A systematic investigation into the effect of roughness on self-propelled swimming plates: Results

+Further, we can delineate the relationship between $\lambda$ and and the boundary layer thickness by plotting the normalised difference in enstrophy between the smooth and the rough plate ($\Delta E=(E_r-E_s)$) against $\lambda/2\delta(\Rey)$ (figure \ref{fig:enstrophyscale}c).
+Figure \ref{fig:enstrophyscale}c shows a strong collapse of the $\Delta E/E_s$ curves when plotted against $\lambda/2\delta(\Rey)$ for $\Rey=6$ and $12 \times 10^3$.
+The scaled maximum of both curves is 1.16 at $\lambda/2\delta(\Rey)$ just less than 1.
+The collapse breaks down at the highest $\Rey=24 \times 10^3$ because the flow on the smooth plate experiences a jump in $E_s$ at this Reynolds number, affecting the enstrophy differences.

-In figure \ref{fig:enstrophyscale}b we plot the difference in enstrophy between the smooth and the rough plate ($\Delta E$) against $\lambda/\delta$ where $\delta=0.06$ is the average accelerated boundary layer height at the trailing edge of the smooth plate.
-The peak in $\Delta E$ occurs when $\lambda/\delta \approx 1$.
-For smaller and larger values of this ratio, the enstrophy differences are smaller.
-In fact, estimating the value of $\delta$ by assuming a turbulent boundary layer correlation ($\delta/x \approx 0.38{Re_x}^{-0.2}$) also yields a result where $\lambda = 1/16$ corresponds to $\lambda/\delta \approx 1$.
-Therefore, it might be possible for future studies to assess the importance of their dominant roughness length scale based on this type of estimation.
-Finally, in our study, the power increases almost linearly until $\zeta \approx 1.8$, figure \ref{fig:forces}a and our enstrophy peak lies within this regime.
-This means that the accentuation of these secondary flows truly is a boundary layer scaling, and not a result of increased vorticity production at the wall (due to kinematics).
+Finally, in our study, the power increases almost linearly until $\zeta \approx 1.8$ (figure \ref{fig:forces}a) and our enstrophy peak lies within this regime.
+This means that the accentuation of these secondary flows is truly a boundary layer scaling, and not a result of increased vorticity production at the wall, which would result in an increased force on the body.
 Therefore, we can relate the system's increase in mixing to scaling arguments previously defined in turbulent wall-flows.